Kokkini/courage-rl/README.md

 The goal is to drive the car to the green cylinder without touching the blue areas, which results in instant death.

-This experiment is still in progress but what I expect to see is:
-* The baseline PPO agent will not generalize to the evaluation environment with narrow roads
-* The courageous agent will generalize to the evaluation environment because in training, it spent time driving really close to the blue areas without touching them.

 Results:

+* The baseline PPO agent does not generalize to the evaluation environment with narrow roads
+* The courageous agent generalizes better to the evaluation environment because in training, it spent time driving really close to the blue areas without touching them.

 |    | Courage | PPO |
 | --- | --- | --- |